Gerald FitzGerald, 11th Earl of Kildare: Biography

 During the reign of Mary I, FitzGerald assisted in suppressing the rebellion of Sir Thomas Wyatt in 1554.
 He was then restored as Earl of Kildare and Baron of Offaly.
 He returned to Ireland soon after.

 Lord Kildare had a keen interest in alchemy, which caused much speculation among those living around Kilkea Castle.
 He was rumoured to possess magic powers, and thus earned the nickname "the Wizard Earl".
 He was a highly intelligent and cultivated man, "a product of the Renaissance", but he seems to have lacked the political skills of his grandfather, The 8th Earl of Kildare, who virtually ruled Ireland for 35 years, and in the turbulent political atmosphere of the 1560s and 70s he was increasingly vulnerable to attack, especially since he openly professed the Roman Catholic faith.
 He was also unfortunate in being the father-in-law of Lord Delvin, who was suspected of treason throughout his career.

 His restoration as Earl of Kildare aroused the hostility of many, both Old English and New English, and successive Lord Deputies, and throughout his career he was frequently accused of treason, and was imprisoned in Dublin Castle and later in the Tower of London.
-He owed his survival mainly to the personal regard of Queen Elizabeth, who twice dismissed the charges of treason against him.
+He owed his survival mainly to the personal regard of Queen Elizabeth I, who twice dismissed the charges of treason against him.
 He conformed to the Protestant religion at the beginning of the reign of Queen Elizabeth.
 In his last years although technically a free man he was forbidden to leave London, save that he was permitted to take his seat in the Parliament of Ireland which met in Dublin during April–May 1585.

 Lord Kildare died in London, still in a condition of semi-captivity, on 16 November 1585.

 According to legend, his ghost returns to Kilkea Castle every seventh year, mounted on a silver-shod white charger.